suncoast-devs/handbook/lessons/misc-quick-reference/code-formatting.md

 # Use good variable names

-Let's look at that last example again, but this time with poor variable names
+Let's look at that last example again, but this time with poor variable names.

 ```jsx
 const u = 'http://handbook.suncoast.io/api'